shapelets/khiva-python/README.md

 This project is licensed under [MPL-v2](https://www.mozilla.org/en-US/MPL/2.0/).

 ## Quick Summary
-This Python library called 'khiva' provides all the functionalities of the KHIVA library for time series analytics.
+This Python binding called 'khiva' provides all the functionalities of the KHIVA library for time series analytics.

 ## Set up
-In order to use this library, you need to install Khiva.
+In order to use this binding, you need to install Khiva library.

 ### Prerequisites
 - [Python 64-bits](https://www.python.org/downloads/)